Single Car Accident Lawyers in New Jersey

-Accidents involving a single vehicle are surprisingly common.
-They cause more fatalities than any other car accident type according to the National Highway Traffic Safety Administration (NHTSA).
-In New Jersey, more than 350 fatal single-car crashes occur each year.
-Middlesex, Essex and Ocean counties have the highest number of single car accidents followed by Mercer, Monmouth, Union, Morris, Bergen, Passaic and Atlantic Counties.
+Car accidents involving a single vehicle are surprisingly common.
+These single car wrecks cause more fatalities than any other car accident type according to the National Highway Traffic Safety Administration (NHTSA).
+In New Jersey, more than 350 fatal single-car wrecks occur each year.
+Middlesex, Essex and Ocean counties have the highest number of single car accidents followed by Mercer, Monmouth, Union, Morris, Bergen, Passaic and Atlantic counties.

 Single car accidents are extremely dangerous for occupants as well as pedestrians, cyclists and anyone in the area.

 Single car wrecks are usually caused by one or more of the following situations: